The Colditz Story: Plot

-During World War II, the Germans transformed Colditz Castle into a high security prisoner-of-war camp called Oflag IV-C. Its purpose was to restrain those Allied prisoners who had attempted to escape from other Oflags and so Colditz housed various nationalities who were mainly British, Dutch, French and Polish.
-Among the British prisoners are Pat Reid and Senior British Officer Colonel Richmond.
+During World War II, the Germans transform Colditz Castle into a high-security prisoner-of-war camp called Oflag IV-C. Its purpose is to restrain those Allied prisoners who have attempted to escape from other Oflags.
+Colditz houses first Polish, then British, Dutch and French prisoners.
+Among the British are Pat Reid and Senior British Officer Colonel Richmond.
 Richmond is warned by the Kommandant that "escaping is verboten" but Richmond has no intention of heeding this advice.
 All the prisoners are wary of Priem, the chief security officer, who is efficient and tenacious.

-Reid and other British officers attempt to open a manhole cover one night but are foiled by a simultaneous French attempt which alerts the German guards.
-Reid and La Tour argue about the lack of co-operation, both blaming the other.
-Later, a British tunnel is making progress until it meets another being dug by the Dutch officers and a collapse occurs.
-Richmond decides to act and proposes the creation by each nationality of escape officers who must liaise at all times to make sure attempts do not interfere with each other.
-This would be on the understanding that the escape officers do not themselves take part in an escape.
+Reid and other British officers attempt to open a manhole cover one night but a simultaneous French attempt and the ensuing confusion alerts the German guards.
+Reid and La Tour (a French officer) argue about the lack of co-operation, both blaming the other.
+Later, a British tunnel is making progress until it meets another being dug by the Dutch officers, and a collapse occurs.
+Richmond proposes the selection of an escape officer from each nationality to make sure attempts do not interfere with each other.
+This would be on the understanding that the escape officers cannot themselves take part in an escape.
 Reid accepts the post for the British contingent.
-Soon afterwards, Winslow is hidden among palliasses being taken out of the castle and is not immediately caught.

-Richmond gains agreement for his own escape plan which hinges on his impersonation of a feldwebel called Franz Josef.
+Richmond concocts an escape plan, which hinges on his impersonation of a feldwebel nicknamed "Franz Josef" for his resemblance to the former Austrian emperor.
 This seems to be succeeding until, at the key moment, the German guards emerge and arrest all concerned.
-Tyler is shot and wounded.
-Richmond, Reid and a dozen others are placed in solitary for a month and the likelihood of an informer is first discussed.
-This turns out to be the case when one of the Polish officers, whose family have been threatened by the Gestapo, is found to be collaborating with the guards and betraying escape plans.
+Harry Tyler, disguised as a German goon, is shot and wounded trying to escape.
+Richmond, Reid and a dozen others are placed in solitary for a month and the likelihood of an informer is discussed.

+Soon after being released, Jimmy Winslow is hidden among palliasses being taken out of the castle and is not immediately caught.
+A Polish officer, whose family have been threatened by the Gestapo, is soon found to be collaborating with the guards.
+While his own people condemn him to death, the Kommandant - at Richmond's urging - transfers him away.